Pennsylvania Court Records

 PennsylvaniaCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on PennsylvaniaCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-What Are Pennsylvania Inmate Records?
+Pennsylvania Inmate Search

 Pennsylvania inmate records are maintained by the state’s Department of Corrections and the sheriff’s offices across the state.
 Records managed by the Pennsylvania Department of Corrections (DOC) are for inmates held in state prisons while each county’s correctional department maintains records for inmates in the county jail.
 For example, the Philadelphia Prisons Department (PDP) manages the jails in the City of Philadelphia.
 Typically, the information found on Pennsylvania inmate records include:

-• Full names and nicknames of the inmate
+- Full names and nicknames of the inmate

-• Mugshot photo of the inmate
+- Mugshot photo of the inmate

-• Date of birth, gender, and ethnicity of the inmate
+- Date of birth, gender, and ethnicity of the inmate

-• The date of incarceration and the date of release
+- The date of incarceration and the date of release

-• Crime history and previous penalties faced by the convict (if any)
+- Crime history and previous penalties faced by the convict (if any)

-• Additional information about the conditions of incarceration
+- Additional information about the conditions of incarceration

-• Location and address of incarceration facility
+- Location and address of incarceration facility

-• Impending court hearings or judgments
+- Impending court hearings or judgments

-• Cell number of the inmate
+- Cell number of the inmate

 Under the Pennsylvania Sunshine Act, 65 Pa.C.
 S. §§ 701–716 and DOC open records policy, individuals are allowed to inspect or copy inmate records upon request, unless the record is exempted by law or court order.
 Sealed arrest records and juvenile records are examples of such excluded records from public access.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+Operating independently of any federal, state or local agency, such websites may simplify the search process as they are not limited by geographic location.
+In addition, third-party sites typically have search engines that can be used for filtering specific or multiple record(s).
+To use third-party or government websites, interested parties may need to provide:

-• The name of the person involved in the record, unless said person is a juvenile
+- The name of the person involved in the record, unless said person is a juvenile

-• The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+- The location or assumed location of the record or person involved.
+This includes information such as the city, county, or state that the person resides in or was accused in

-Third-party sites are independent from government sources, and are not sponsored by these government agencies.
-Because of this, record availability on third-party sites may vary.
+However, third-party sites are independent of government sources and are not sponsored by these government agencies.
+Because of this, record availability cannot be guaranteed.

 How To Find An Inmate In Pennsylvania?